 Lump-Sum Social Security Payments

-As noted above, you must include any lump-sum Social Security payment for a previous tax year when calculating the combined income that makes up your provisional income.
+As noted earlier, you must include any lump-sum Social Security payment for a previous tax year when calculating the combined income that makes up your provisional income.
 Unfortunately, though, this can increase the taxable portion of your current-year Social Security benefits.

 But there’s good news if you face this situation.
 Special tax rules permit you to calculate the taxable portion of a lump-sum payment for a previous year separately using your income for the earlier year.
 This could lower your overall taxable income by reducing the portion of your Social Security benefits upon which you must pay taxes.